Where did 400 MiB go?

 So the V8 theory was right all along.
 But was glibc arena fragmentation also real, or had I been chasing the wrong thing entirely?

-I tested both, properly this time.
-Same pod, same load.
+I properly tested both this time.

-First: --max-old-space-size=256 only, no MALLOC_ARENA_MAX.
+The first try was with –max-old-space-size=256 only.
 This caps V8’s old generation heap at 256 MiB, forcing it to actually collect garbage instead of sitting on it forever.
 I hammered the pod.
 Memory spiked to 619 MiB during the burst, then dropped to 350 MiB.
 Better.
 But 350 is still above the ~250 MiB baseline.

-Second: added MALLOC_ARENA_MAX=2 back.
+Then I added MALLOC_ARENA_MAX=2 back.
 This time it dropped to 280 MiB.